Super-Protocol/docs/docs/developers/CLI_commands/workflows/create.md

 sidebar_label: "create"
 ---

-Create a main compute order and necessary suborders: solution, data, storage.
+Create a main compute order and necessary suborders: solution, data, and storage.

 For solutions and data, it is possible to use existing offers or [uploaded](/developers/cli_commands/files/upload) files.
 Be mindful of the [testnet limitations](/testnet/limitations).